-Most businesses of a larger size have enormous volumes of materials and supplies flowing around multi-location business footprints, coming and going in dizzying and elaborate ways.
+Most businesses of a larger size have enormous volumes of materials and supplies flowing around multiple locations.

 When supply chain complexity is too much for managers and others to assess through a simple spreadsheet or document, supply chain management software helps to order and organize these processes.
-This way, decision-makers can see at a glance how much of something they’re getting, where it’s coming from, and how they are using it.
-In a sense, SCM software breaks down massive amounts of supply shipments into something that company leaders can peruse in detail, to figure out whether to make changes in supply and delivery schedules and deal with global supply chain management well.
+This way, decision-makers can see at a glance how much of something they’re getting, where it’s coming from and how they are using it.
+In a sense, SCM software breaks down massive amounts of supply shipments into something that company leaders can peruse in detail.

 Lean Inventory and On-Demand Supply Chains

-It’s often been said that SCM doesn’t focus on internal inventory — but comprehensive supply chain management software will often include tools for managing inventory, at least as it comes into business warehouses.
-Many SCM tools have the kind of functionality that allow managers to pursue a lean inventory or on-demand model.
+It’s often been said that SCM doesn’t focus on internal inventory, but comprehensive supply chain management software will often include tools for managing inventory.
+Many SCM systems have the kind of functionality that allows managers to pursue a lean inventory or on-demand model.

 The connectivity potential of cloud technology also allows for never-before-seen flexibility to “plug-in” new parts of the system.
-It’s very easy to introduce new elements to the supply chain using cloud software – adding new partners or suppliers has become a nearly automated process, especially when compared to on-premise solutions.
+It’s easy to introduce new elements to the supply chain using cloud software, and adding new partners or suppliers has become a nearly automated process, especially when compared to on-premise solutions.